HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 1. **Location**
    - **Meaning:** Indicates the **URL** to redirect a client to, often used with `3xx` status codes (like `301 Moved Permanently` or `302 Found`).
    - **Example:** `Location: https://www.newlocation.com/updated-page`
-   - **Emoji Insight:** “This resource has moved—head over here instead!” 🏠➡️
+   - **Under the hood** “This resource has moved—head over here instead!” 🏠➡️

 2. **Retry-After**
    - **Meaning:** Tells the client how long to wait before making a follow-up request (often used with `503 Service Unavailable` or `3xx` redirection).
    - **Example:** `Retry-After: 120` (wait 120 seconds before retrying).
-   - **Emoji Insight:** “Please try again later—maybe in two minutes!” ⏱️🔄
+   - **Under the hood** “Please try again later—maybe in two minutes!” ⏱️🔄

 ---